Arc-Computer/ATLAS/README.md

   # Phase 2: RL Training with vLLM (4 steps)
   scripts/launch_with_server.sh 1 1 configs/run/teacher_rcl.yaml report_to=null max_steps=4 eval_steps=1
   ```
+  > The config filenames retain the historical `teacher_*` naming from the runtime stack—they produce the same reviewer checkpoint used in the closed-loop system.
-- **Expected Outcome**: A custom-trained teacher model checkpoint.
+- **Expected Outcome**: A custom-trained reasoning core checkpoint.
 The closed-loop runtime plus GRPO training delivers an average **+15.7%** accuracy lift, with optional GEPA optimization stacking on an additional **+165%** domain-specific gain in ~2 hours.

 ---